Celestial Atlas

 Portion of Bode's Uranographia showing the region near Cetus

 Unlike Bayer's maps, which only show naked-eye stars (the telescope not having been invented), Bode's maps show many fainter stars.
-In addition, several "new" constellations are shown to the south of the sea monster, which did not exist at the time of Bayer's work -- Apparatus Chemicus (an alteration of Lacaille's Le Fourneau, now called Fornax), Machina Electrica (now obsolete), and Apparatus Sculptoris (now Sculptor).
+In addition, several constellations are shown to the south of the sea monster that did not exist at the time of Bayer's work -- Apparatus Chemicus (an alteration of Nicolas-Louis de Lacaille's Le Fourneau, now called Fornax), Machina Electrica (now obsolete), and Apparatus Sculptoris (now Sculptor).

 Stars in Cetus